On the Boundedness of Globally $F$-split varieties

+The constraints on the characteristic of the field are required to control the singularities arising in terminal Mori fibrations.
+In particular the $p>7$ requirement ensures that terminal del Pezzo fibrations have generically smooth fibres and the $p> \frac{2}{\delta}$ is needed to control the singularities appearing in the base of a conic bundle.
+This in turn allows for lower dimensional boundedness results to be applied.

-Then there is a set $S'_{\delta,\epsilon}$, bounded over $\text{Spec}(\mathbb{Z})$ such that any $X\in S_{\delta,\epsilon}$ is either birational to a member of $S'_{\delta,\epsilon}$ or to some $X'\in S_{\delta,\epsilon}$, Fano with Picard number $1$. \end{theorem} \begin{remark} The condition that $X$ be terminal is to allow us to reduce to the case that $X$ is a terminal Mori Fibre space.
+The condition that $X$ be terminal is to allow us to reduce to the case that $X$ is a terminal Mori fibre space.
 While we might normally achieve this by taking a terminalisation $\tilde{X} \to X$, we cannot do so while also ensuring that the coefficients of $\tilde{\D}$ are still bounded below.
 In fact while bounding the coefficients below is used to prove a canonical bundle formula for Mori fibre spaces of relative dimension $1$ it is in many ways the relative dimension $2$ case that forces the assumption $X$ is terminal.

 If $(X,\Delta) \to S$ is a klt Mori fibre space with coefficients bounded below by $\frac{2}{p}$ then we may freely take a terminalisation and run an MMP to obtain a tame conic bundle, which is what we require for our boundedness proof.
 If however the relative dimension is $2$ then after taking a terminalisation and running an MMP we may end with a Mori fibration of relative dimension $1$, where we cannot easily control the singularities of the base.
-This happens whenever $X$ is singular along a curve $C$ which maps inseparably onto the base and we expect this is the only way it might happen. \end{remark}
+This happens whenever $X$ is singular along a curve $C$ which maps inseparably onto the base and we expect this is the only way it might happen.

 The main motivation for this result comes from \cite{chen2018birational} where a similar result is proven in the characteristic zero setting.
 More generally we have the following generalisation of BAB, which essentially appeared in \cite{mckernan2003threefold} and remains unsolved even in characteristic $0$.